indexmod/indexmod-old/lomakin-artur-designer.md

 othername: Other name
 venue: Red Square
 founder: Founder
-origin: a / an Russian
+origin: a Russian
-profession: writer based in Europe
+profession: stylist living and working in Moscow, founder of Forget me not brand
 photo: This is sample for image caption
 photographer: Photographer
 source: Source